-In this write-up, I will provide you with holistic guidelines for writing content on different topics targeting Google’s featured snippet.
+In this section, we will provide you with holistic guidelines for writing content on different topics and how do you rank in featured snippets.
 Hopefully, these tips will be instrumental in getting your pieces ranked in featured snippets.

 This will help you dig that what sort of keywords stand higher chances of ranking in featured snippets.
-And it’s not a tough task to check the featured snippet positions of your competitors.
+It’s not a tough task to check the featured snippet positions of your competitors.
 All you have to do is copy and paste the URLs of your competitors into competitor analysis tools like GetGenie Ai, SEMRush, etc.

 If you type any long-tail keyword or a question in the Google search box, chances are high that a web page will show up in the featured snippet.
 Obviously, Google will rank that web page in the featured snippet that contains the best answer to your keyword.

 This hints that the first point you should emphasize to scale up your chances of appearing in the featured snippet is prepping your content with the answers of such keywords.

 That means while writing page content on a particular topic, you must have the important long-tail and question-based keywords in your arsenal beforehand.

 Well, Google itself doesn’t have any tool that can help you find these keywords.
 But you can make use of GetGenie Ai, KWFinder, etc. to research long-tail and query-based keywords.

 You just have to input your main/seed keyword; in return, you will get a list of long-tail and question types keywords.
 Filter out the ones that you think are unnecessary and optimize your content by answering the ones that you deem fit and profitable.

 3. Detail your Answers with Valuable Info